Star Tarot Card Meaning

 The Star offers peace and healing and a glimpse of the future.
 It is up to the querent to decide if they are willing to go after that future, no matter how long it may take them to get there.

 Learn the Star tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Download it instantly for just $7.95.
+Get more from your readings - order your eBook now.